grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ### HTTP section

 - **URL** - The URL of your Prometheus server.
 If your Prometheus server is local, use `<http://localhost:9090>`.
-If it is on a server within a network, this is the port exposed where you are running Prometheus.
+If it is on a server within a network, this is the URL with port where you are running Prometheus.
 Example: `<http://prometheus.example.orgname:9090>`.

 - **Allowed cookies** - Specify cookies by name that should be forwarded to the data source.
 The Grafana proxy deletes all forwarded cookies by default.